What is managed mobility services (MMS)?

-It’s clear that mobile devices are changing how enterprises do business.
-However, mobility is forcing monumental changes on IT departments as well.
-With new devices, technologies and employee behaviors comes the need for new policies, security measures and device management alongside a range of other activities and services designed to support an increasingly mobile workforce.
-Some of these services inevitably need to be outsourced to external providers and labeled broadly as managed mobility services (MMS).
+Mobility is revolutionizing how enterprises do business.
+It’s also forcing monumental changes within IT teams.
+With new devices, technologies and employee behaviors come the need for new policies, security measures and device management strategies.
+These — alongside a range of other activities and services — are designed to support an increasingly mobile workforce.
+Some of these services need to be outsourced to external providers and labeled broadly by Gartner as managed mobility services (MMS).

-Exactly what is MMS?
-To put it simply, this term represents a suite of services that maximize the potential of mobile devices while mitigating the risks that can come with these various endpoints.
-These services enable remote access to enterprise assets through the cloud while ensuring the technology doesn’t put the company at risk of security breaches.
-Further, MMS provides a method for increasing worker productivity while keeping costs under control.
+Exactly what is managed mobility services?
+To put it simply, MMS is a suite of services that maximize the potential of mobile devices while reducing security risk and easing the burden on IT departments.
+These services enable remote access to enterprise data through the cloud while ensuring the company isn’t at risk of any security breaches.
+Managed mobility services solutions also provide a method for increasing worker productivity while keeping costs under control.

-MMS is an umbrella term that encompasses several critical services to ensure effective enterprise mobility.
+MMS is an umbrella term that encompasses several critical services that ensure effective enterprise mobility.
 According to Gartner, these services include the following:

 - Sourcing and logistics management

 These are the systems used to acquire and activate mobile network services, which provide the necessary infrastructure for enterprise mobility.

 This refers to the inventory of network contracts and devices, as well as device audits and usage logs.
 Some usage management can also provide telecom expense management, which keeps communication costs under control.

 This is the optimization of a mobile framework, including device performance and technical support.
 The demands placed on this aspect of managed mobility services are determined by whether devices are corporate-owned or part of BYOD policies.